nefarius/docs.nefarius.at/docs/projects/Vicius/Command-Line-Arguments.md

 ### `--uninstall`

 Removes the autostart registration and deletes the scheduled task job.
+The process will exit after these tasks finished successfully or on error.

 ### `--skip-self-update`